 - Historic sawmill Gimmelwald.
 Discover how a 150-year-old sawmill can cut three trunks without using electricity but by water power only.

-Grindelwald is one of the most famous alpine mountain towns in the Swiss Alps and destinations in Switzerland.
-It is known for a plethora of activities to do regardless of the season.
+Grindelwald is one of the most famous alpine mountain towns in the Swiss Alps.
+It is known for many activities visitors can do regardless of the season.